Bijections between planar maps and planar linear normal $\lambda$-terms with connectivity condition: Preliminaries

 As diagrams are graphs, we may transfer notions in graph theory to $\lambda$-terms.
 If the diagram of a $\lambda$-term $t$ is \tdef{2-edge-connected} (or simply \tdef{2-connected}), \textit{i.e.}, the removal of any edge does not disconnect the diagram, then we say that $t$ is \tdef{2-connected}.
 Similarly, a $\lambda$-term $t$ is \tdef{3-edge-connected} (or simply \tdef{3-connected}) if the removal of any two edges in $\syndiag(t)$ does not disconnect $\syndiag(t)$, except eventually the two edges adjacent to the root of $\sklf(t)$ when $t$ starts with an abstraction binding one atom.

-In this article, we consider planar linear $\lambda$-terms, in which each leaf is paired up with an ancestral unary node.
+In this article, we consider planar linear $\lambda$-terms, in which each atom is bound by a different ancestral abstraction.
 For planarity, given the skeleton of such a $\lambda$-terms, we take a clockwise contour walk starting from the root of the skeleton.
-In the walk, we read off the unary nodes and leaves by their first visit, and by planarity, we must obtain a well-parenthesized word with unary nodes acting as opening parentheses and leaves as closing ones, with each abstraction paired up with the atom it bind.
+In the walk, we read off the unary nodes and leaves by their first visit, and by planarity, we must obtain a well-parenthesized word with unary nodes acting as opening parentheses and leaves as closing ones, with each abstraction paired up with the atom it binds.
 Therefore, we may identify planar linear $\lambda$-terms with their skeletons, as the way atoms are bound is given by planarity.
 By abuse of notation, given a skeleton $S$ of some planar linear $\lambda$-terms $t$, we also denote by $\syndiag(S)$ the diagram $\syndiag(t)$ of $t$.

 \begin{rmk} We note that, in the definition of planar $\lambda$-term, there are two choices of the drawing, either going clockwise or counter-clockwise from the parent of the leaf to the corresponding unary node.
-The two choices define different notions of planar $\lambda$-terms, although they are all in bijection with the same set of unary-binary trees.
-As we will see, the difference of the two notions does not matter to connected and 2-connected planar linear $\lambda$-terms, but it matters to 3-connected terms.
-We choose the current definition, which is commonly used in the enumeration of linear planar $\lambda$-terms (see, \textit{e.g.}, \cite{planar-lambda}), and which was used in Conjecture~\ref{conj:3-conn} \cite{3-conn-conj}. \end{rmk}
+The two choices define different families of planar $\lambda$-terms, although they are all in bijection with the same set of unary-binary trees.
+As we will see, the difference of the two families does not matter to connected and 2-connected planar linear $\lambda$-terms, but it matters to 3-connected terms.
+We choose the current definition (also called RL-planarity), as it is the one used in Conjecture~\ref{conj:3-conn} \cite{3-conn-conj}.
+This convention is more natural in the sense that it is stable under $\beta$-reduction, which the other is not.
+For a discussion on the two conventions, see \cite{planar-lambda}. \end{rmk}